Monday, July 13, 2009

 Anyone interested in 60s musical culture in Oz, particularly around Kings Cross, Paddington, Darlo with all of its attendent loonery - the music, musicians, ratbags and queers, lefties and arties, witches and wierdos - those who navigated the cultural bar, visit Lyn at Musical Notes.

-mainly fabulous hard hitting short stories
+Books by the bedside, mainly fabulous hard hitting short stories

 The Boat by Nam Le